alphagov/govuk-content-metadata/README.md

 In particular:
 - [bulk_inference_config.yml](bulk_inference_pipeline/bulk_inference_config.yml) contains the specification of the Google Cloud Projects and BigQuery datasets used by the pipeline;
 - [entities_bq_schema](bulk_inference_pipeline/entities_bq_schema) contains the BigQuery table schema that is used to export the extracted entities (and their metadata) from the JSONL files in Google Storage to Big Query tables;
-- [bulk_inference_pipeline/cloudbuild.yaml](bulk_inference_pipeline/cloudbuild.yaml) contains the steps to build and submit the Docker image for the bulk inference pipeline to Artifect registry.
+- [bulk_inference_pipeline/cloudbuild_phase*.yaml](bulk_inference_pipeline/cloudbuild_phase1.yaml) contains the steps to build and submit the Docker image for the bulk inference pipeline to Artifect registry.
+There is one such file for each entity phase.

-## VM specs
+## GCE VM specs

-- Container-Optimized OS (COS)
+Full info can be found in the [bulk_inference_pipeline/README.md][bulk_inference_pipeline/README.md] file, and associated bash scripts in [bulk_inference_pipeline/config_vm][bulk_inference_pipeline/config_vm].

+- machine-type: n1-standard-16
+- image-family: ubuntu-2004-lts
+- GPU: nvidia-tesla-t4
-- Boot Disk 100GB
+- boot-disk-size: 100GB
-- Architectire x86/64
-- Machine Type: e2-standard-8

 ## Other System Requirements